 In addition, the operation manager can directly view key business figures such as the OEE or the quality rate for each asset.

-There are many more aspects to consider, but I hope this article has given a first overview of how manufacturers can benefit from the Digital Twins concept.
+There are many more aspects to consider, like 3D digital twins & energy management, but I hope this article has given a first overview of how manufacturers can benefit from the Digital Twins concept.

 This article originally appeared on the website Homo Digitalis.